Iranian Embassy siege: Aftermath

 After the end of the siege, PC Trevor Lock was widely considered a hero.
-He was awarded the George Medal, the United Kingdom's second-highest civil honour, for his conduct during the siege and for tackling Oan during the SAS raid, the only time during the siege that he drew his concealed side arm.
+He was awarded the George Medal, the United Kingdom's second-highest civil honour, for his conduct during the siege and for tackling Oan during the SAS raid, the only time during the siege that he drew his concealed sidearm.
 In addition, he was honoured with the Freedom of the City of London and in a motion in the House of Commons.
 Police historian Michael J. Waldren, referring to the television series Dixon of Dock Green, suggested that Lock's restraint in the use of his revolver was "a defining example of the power of the Dixon image", and academic Maurice Punch noted the contrast between Lock's actions and the highly aggressive tactics of the SAS.

 Another academic, Steven Moysey, commented on the difference in outcomes between the Iranian Embassy siege and the 1975 Balcombe Street siege, in which the police negotiated the surrender of four Provisional Irish Republican Army members without military involvement.
 Nonetheless, the siege led to calls for increasing the firepower of the police to enable them to prevent and deal with similar incidents in the future, and an official report recommended that specialist police firearms units, such as the Metropolitan Police's D11, be better resourced and equipped.

 Warrant Officer Class 1 Tommy Goodyear was awarded the Queen's Gallantry Medal for his part in the assault, in which he shot dead a terrorist who was apparently about to throw a grenade amongst the hostages.
 After the operation concluded, the staff sergeant who was caught in his abseil rope was treated at St Stephen's Hospital in Fulham.
-He suffered serious burns to his legs, but went on to make a full recovery.
+He suffered serious burns to his legs, but made a full recovery.

 The Iranian government welcomed the end of the siege, and declared that the two hostages killed were martyrs for the Iranian Revolution.
 They also thanked the British government for "the persevering action of your police force during the unjust hostage-taking event at the Embassy".